Fraser Bowes

 Fraser Bowes (born 6 November 2001) is an Australian motorcycle speedway rider.

 Career

 In 2022, Bowes was selected to represent the Australian U-21 team and they competed in the final of the U21 World Team Championship, finishing in sixth place.
 It was also in 2022 Polish speedway season, that he rode for Lublin in the Team Speedway Polish Championship and contributed towards the league title success.

-In November 2023, he became the Victorian Speedway champion, after taking the title at Undera Park Speedway.
+In November 2023, Bowes became the Victorian Speedway champion, after taking the title at Undera Park Speedway.

 Bowes signed for his debut season in Great Britain after joining the Workington Comets for the SGB Championship 2025.

 Family

-Fraser Bowes' father Shane Bowes was an international speedway rider during the 1980s and 1990s.
+Bowes' father Shane was an international speedway rider during the 1980s and 1990s.